Quick Guide to Amazon Buyer Seller Messaging Opt Out

 Let's imagine for a moment that Amazon reversed its opt-out policy.
 Sure, the universe of buyers to ask for feedback would slightly increase once again.
 Yet, knowing what you know now, would you actually want to send solicitations to those customers?

 I doubt it.

 Remember, buyers who opt out do so for a reason.
 They're either too busy, their inbox is too full or they simply don't like communicating with sellers.
 Sending any type of email to this type of customer is unlikely to result in a favorable outcome for you.
 In fact, I could make the case that the opposite (i.e. negative feedback) is the more probable.

 You're In the Business of Keeping People Happy

 Think of the many times you've gone above and beyond just to make a single customer happy.
 You've issued refunds, sent replacement parts and answered countless buyer questions - all in the interest of ensuring satisfaction.

 Although most customers appreciate the personal touch that you provide, some prefer to bypass the pleasantries.
-By allowing such customers to opt out of certain messages, Amazon is actually helping sellers deliver a more enjoyable buying experience to that specific group of customers.
-Buyers can opt out of all "promotional emails" (including seller feedback emails) by clicking "do not send me any marketing email for now" within account communication preferences.
+Amazon is actually helping sellers deliver a more enjoyable buying experience to that group of customers.
+Buyers can opt out of all "promotional emails" (including seller feedback emails) by clicking "do not send me any marketing email for now" within their account communication preferences.
 Checking this box will stop all non-critical emails, such as: